Abdulke96/Java_Home_work1/POO-Tema-2023-checker/ README.md

-# IMDB Clone App
+# poo - Tema 2023-2024 - IMDB Clone App
+## Author:
+- **Name:** Abdulkadir Gobena Denboba
+- **Group:** 322CC
+- **Year:** 2023-2024
+- **University:** Politehnica University of Bucharest
+- **Faculty:** Automatic Control and Computer Science
+- **Department:** Computer Science
+- **Specialization:** CTI
+- **Course:** POO
+- **Project:** IMDB Clone App
+- **Duration:** 1 month
+-
 ===================
 ## Description
 This is a comprehensive IMDB GUI and CLI clone app designed for managing movies, actors, and related information.
 The app utilizes a local database to store users, movie and actor details.
 It provides functionalities such as adding, deleting, updating, and listing movies and actors.
-Additionally, users can search for movies and actors by name, and filter them by genre and average rating.
+Additionally, users can search for movies and actors by name, and filter them by name and average rating.
 It offers both a graphical user interface (GUI) and a command-line interface (CLI) version, allowing users flexibility in their interaction.

 ## Packages
 The app is organized into the following packages: